blipn/nodejs-websocket-example/README.md

 # pwa chat

+Poc of a progressive web app for chatting

 The PWA-COM application allows users to easily chat with each other in real time through hashtags and without authentication.
 There is no persistant data, everything is in memory.

 See our [Wiki](https://github.com/blipn/pwa-com-pub/wiki) here